AdamAnderB/AoW/README.md

 Contributions are welcome!
 Feel free to report bugs, improve documentation, or suggest new features through issues or pull requests.

 ## Citation
-Please cite our paper if this framework assists in your research:
+Please cite our paper if this framework assists in your research.